MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Weixin Liang, Girmaw Abebe Tadesse, Daniel Ho, Fei-Fei Li, Matei Zaharia, Ce Zhang, James Zou. *Nature Machine Intelligence*
   - Key Word: Trustworthy AI; Data Design; Data Sculpting; Data Strategies; Data Policy.
   - <details><summary>Digest</summary> Automated AI model builders that are publicly available can now achieve top performance in many applications.
 In contrast, the design and sculpting of the data used to develop AI often rely on bespoke manual work, and they critically affect the trustworthiness of the model.
 This Perspective discusses key considerations for each stage of the data-for-AI pipeline—starting from data design to data sculpting (for example, cleaning, valuation and annotation) and data evaluation—to make AI more reliable.

+- Totems: Physical Objects for Verifying Visual Integrity. [[paper]](https://arxiv.org/abs/2209.13032)
+  - Jingwei Ma, Lucy Chai, Minyoung Huh, Tongzhou Wang, Ser-Nam Lim, Phillip Isola, Antonio Torralba. *ECCV 2022*
+  - Key Word: Digitial Signatures; Detecting Image Manipulations.
+  - <details><summary>Digest</summary> We introduce a new approach to image forensics: placing physical refractive objects, which we call totems, into a scene so as to protect any photograph taken of that scene.
+Totems bend and redirect light rays, thus providing multiple, albeit distorted, views of the scene within a single image.
+A defender can use these distorted totem pixels to detect if an image has been manipulated.
+Our approach unscrambles the light rays passing through the totems by estimating their positions in the scene and using their known geometric and material properties.

 - Interventional Causal Representation Learning. [[paper]](https://arxiv.org/abs/2209.11924)
   - Kartik Ahuja, Yixin Wang, Divyat Mahajan, Yoshua Bengio.